 One of the most overlooked stages in Cortex is the Needs Nurturing stage.
-We include this stage in our first training with new brands as it’s one of the most versatile and wide reaching stages we have.
-We are going to give you a front seat to a walkthrough session of this stage, share helpful tips and tricks, and show you a few advanced strategies you can implement.
+We include this stage in our first training with new brands as it’s one of the most versatile and inclusive stages we have.
+Let us walk you through an overview of this stage.
+We’ll share helpful tips and tricks, and also show you a few advanced strategies.

 In Cortex, the Needs Nurturing stage has the greatest reach of all standard lifecycle messaging.
-Both users who have not purchased but have moved through the welcome email without making a purchase AND former customers who have reached their maximum window within lifecycle stages are eligible to receive Needs Nurturing emails.
+Users who have moved through the welcome email without making a purchase AND former customers who have reached their maximum timeframe within lifecycle stages are eligible to receive Needs Nurturing emails.

 It is the widest net you can cast and, if used correctly, can be a powerful tool to reach less engaged subscribers.
 The Needs Nurturing stage will help you continue the conversation with customers until they eventually move to other stages.
-Many of the brands we work with duplicate high performing templates and keep them in Needs Nurturing to create extra engagement touch points.
+Many of the brands we work with duplicate high-performing templates and keep them in Needs Nurturing as engaging touchpoints.
 You can learn more about the basic implementation and how to get started with the Needs Nurturing stage in this helpdesk article.

-However, there are two especially powerful uses for Needs Nurturing that tend to fly under the radar.
+However, there are two especially powerful uses for Needs Nurturing that are often overlooked.
 One of these involves using Needs Nurturing as an extension of your Welcome Flow.
-The other one allows you to reach out to consumers when they are most likely to churn.
+The other allows you to reach out to consumers when they are most likely to churn.

-Any savvy marketer understands the importance of a Welcome Flow—sending emails right when your consumer expresses interest in your brand and opts in—as well sharing your brand story and encouraging them to make a purchase.
+Savvy marketers understand the importance of a Welcome Flow, a series of emails sent when a customer expresses interest in your brand and opts in.
+It’s your opportunity to share your brand story and encourage them to make a purchase.

 One of the questions we receive from brands is what happens to these customers after they exit the Welcome Flow without making a purchase?
-They will, of course, continue to receive any of your blast and newsletter communications, as well as emails if they abandon their cart.
+They will, of course, continue to receive any of your promotional blast emails and newsletter communications, as well as additional emails if they abandon their cart.

 However, if you activate Needs Nurturing you can also continue to reach out to these consumers with extended Welcome messaging.
 This includes successful elements such as the first order discount, your brand’s differentiation, or any aspect of your brand story you know consumers find especially compelling.